Academic Experiential Learning

 Academic activities that fulfill the experiential learning requirement include:

-All study abroad trips and exchange programs developed and led through the Office of International Programs and Services.
+Study Abroad: All study abroad trips and exchange programs developed and led through the Office of Global Engagement.

 Please note that for student-initiated research projects to count for the experiential learning requirement, they must follow at least three criteria: 1) the research cannot be a class assignment, 2) the research cannot be work for the thesis and 3) the research must be mentored by a faculty member.

-Students may apply to be a Peer Leader through the First-Year Experience Office.
+Peer Leaders: Students may apply to be a Peer Leader through the The Office of First- and Second-Year Programs.
 If selected, completion of a semester as a peer leader will fulfill the yearly requirement.